opf/openproject/docs/development/development-environment/macos/README.md

 Some operations in OpenProject require additional software.
 These include PDF exports and interaction with an LDAP server.

-In order to have OpenProject behave correctly, you need to install `imagemagick` and `java`.
+In order to develop OpenProject in these areas, you need to install `imagemagick` and `java`.

 ```shell
 brew install imagemagick java